zorbyte/Spile/.github/README.md

 Do not use a `deps.ts` file.
 Instead use the import map, take a look at how previous imports are done and replicate the format.

+If you use the cSpell VSCode plugin, you can create a `custom_dictionary.json` file in the root directory to use custom words.
+To update it, make your changes to the `custom_dictionary.json` file and run `vr setup_dev` again.

 ## Credits

 This project would be impossible without these amazing people, resources, communities and projects: